2026 Yolo Voter Education Grant – Overview

 • Proposals will be evaluated based on their anticipated effectiveness and reach in delivering the voter education messaging, as well as the applicant’s demonstrated capacity for delivering it effectively.

-• Grant Amount: The total grantmaking pool is $75,000; our goal is to develop a portfolio of grantees that will collectively reach all of our priority geographic and demographic communities.
-Grant requests may be up to $10,000; organizations that plan to conduct outreach in multiple cities/regions within Yolo County may request up to $15,000.
+The total grantmaking pool is $130,000; our goal is to develop a portfolio of grantees that will collectively reach all of our priority geographic and demographic communities, leading up to both the primary and general elections.
+Grant requests may be up to $20,000 total; organizations can propose to complete outreach during one or both of the election cycles.
 (Note: Organizations are welcome to submit proposals below these maximum numbers, which may be especially appropriate for small or volunteer-run nonprofits.
-Of course, small and volunteer-run nonprofits are also welcome to request up to the maximum.)
+Of course, small and volunteer-run nonprofits are also welcome to request up to the maximum.

 Timeline: